 The coach worked with him to communicate more effectively and exert a greater executive presence.
-With coaching the leader learned to take a stance with leadership, set direction, and challenge and discipline people while motivating them.
+With coaching, the leader learned to take a stance with leadership, set direction, challenge and discipline people while motivating them.
 Additionally, the coach supported the executive in handling a smooth transition to the new CEO.

 Division President of Fortune 100 electronics company

 This leader transitioned from being the CEO of a medical technology company to serving as the Division President of a much larger international electronics company that acquired the medical technology company.

 Coaching focused on developing and building relationships and alliances with other areas of the company.
 The leader learned to manage the polarity of being supportive to his unit and also supporting corporate goals — two dimensions that were often at odds.
 For example, in the fight for profitability and market share, the larger organization focused more on standardization.
 The leader gradually developed trusting relationships in the larger organization and was able to communicate more effectively.
 Not only was he able to get support for the uniqueness of his unit, but he also heightened awareness of the importance of his smaller unit’s maintaining dominance in its niche and for its impact on the overall medical-technology offering for the entire group.

 ► Teams and multiple leaders responsible for PMI